neo626/O.N.I.X./README.md

-# O.N.I.X.
+# G.O.N.I.X.
-This is the repo for Onix development group
+This is the repo for G.O.N.I.X. development group